chinamike65/hugo-tuolesi/content/book1/book1en.md

 There are thirty-seven mantras and seven mantras in the mandala, and the seven mantras are to be offered here  100,000 times.

-Everyone will understand the CD-ROM about Mandala.
+Everyone will understand the video about Mandala.

 Vajrasattva 100,000 times is a hundred-syllable mantra 100,000 times.